Student-centric advice and objective recommendations

 2. Meet with your counselor

-Your guidance counselor can be a great resource during your high school career.
+Your school counselor can be a great resource during your high school career.
 Meet with them early on to introduce yourself and find out how they can support you during your high school years.
-Your counselor can inform you about your school’s graduation requirements, offer advice on which courses to take, and help you prepare for college applications when the time comes.
+Your counselor can:

 3. Consider taking advanced courses

 While meeting with your counselor, ask them about advanced courses you can take.
 Many high schools offer Advanced Placement (AP) and Honors courses, and sometimes International Baccalaureate (IB) classes.
-These types of classes are academically challenging, and can help you stand out during the college admissions process.
+These types of classes are academically challenging, and can help you stand out during the college admissions process because the rigor of your curriculum will be evaluated by colleges when you apply..
 Another option is dual enrollment courses, which allow you to earn college credit while you’re still in high school.
 These courses are typically better-suited for upperclassmen, but it helps to start preparing for them earlier on.

 4. Consider your path after high school